 Heisler Park

 Heisler Park in Laguna Beach has amazing views of the coastline in Laguna Beach and is full of lush gardens, green space, picnic tables, and art installations.
-You can walk through Heisler Park, down the stairs at the end, and end up on the boardwalk which takes you along Main Beach in Laguna Beach.
+You can walk through Heisler Park, down the stairs at the end, and on the boardwalk, which takes you along Main Beach in Laguna Beach.

-Heisler Park often has art installations places in the park, in addition to its permanent fixtures, all available to view at no cost.
+Heisler Park often has art installations in the park, in addition to its permanent fixtures, all available for viewing at no cost.

-Heisler Park is open 24 hours so you can enjoy this scenic route at any time.
+Heisler Park is open 24 hours, so you can enjoy this scenic route anytime.

 Top of the World

-Top of the World Trail connects to a network of trails including Aliso and Woods Canyon Park, so you can make your hike an all-day adventure if that’s your thing.
-This trail system is a hit with the mountain biking community as well, so be aware that you are sharing the trail with cyclists.
+Top of the World Trail connects to a network of trails, including Aliso and Woods Canyon Park, so you can make your hike an all-day adventure if that’s your thing.
+This trail system is also a hit with the mountain biking community, so be aware that you are sharing the trail with cyclists.

 Laguna Coast Wilderness